xabi/code_agent_ex/README.md

   end
 }

+# Option 2: Using plain map (auto-converted)
+# This is the format used by external tool packages like code_agent_ex_tools
+weather_tool = %{
+  name: :get_weather,
+  description: "Returns the current weather for a city",
+  inputs: %{"city" => %{type: "string", description: "Name of the city"}},
+  output_type: "string",
+  function: fn city -> "Weather in #{city}: Sunny, 22°C" end }

 config = AgentConfig.new(
-  tools: [user_data_tool],
+  tools: [user_data_tool, weather_tool],  # Mix structs and maps
   max_steps: 5
 )

 CodeAgent.run(
-  "Get the user data and calculate their average test score", config
+  "Get the user data and calculate their average test score.
+Also check the weather in Paris.", config
 )
 ```